 If your pet is booked in for an Operation, you may wish to read our Preparation for Surgery page.

-We offer appointments throughout the day until as late as 8pm.
+We offer appointments throughout the day.
 Emergencies will be attended to by our on-duty vet until 10pm at night, every night.
 We will endeavour to arrange a convenient appointment time, with the vet of your choice.

 We will discuss the various options for treatment available, the costs and the prognosis to ensure you have a thorough understanding so that you can make an informed decision.
 We will prepare written estimates for any treatments if appropriate.

 In some cases the proposed treatment may only take a few minutes, but in others your pet may need to be admitted into the practice.
 On admission, your pet will be settled into a kennel ward and looked after by our nurses and nursing assistants whilst they await the procedure.
 We have separate cat and dog wards to house your pet where they’d feel most comfortable.